Clintoniwuji29/SOC-SIMULATION/README.md

 # SOC-SIMULATION

 This alert was triggered when a user attempted to access an external URL that is listed in the organization's blacklist or threat intelligence feeds.
 The firewall or proxy successfully blocked the outbound request, preventing the connection.

-This alert was triggered when a user attempted to access an external URL that is listed in the organization's blacklist or threat intelligence feeds.
-The firewall or proxy successfully blocked the outbound request, preventing the connection.
 Note: The blacklist only covers known threats.
 It does not guarantee protection against new or unknown malicious domains.
 <img width="3140" height="1427" alt="Screenshot 2025-12-23 011857" src="https://github.com/user-attachments/assets/32720b66-9a17-4365-8826-4f9fc1759151" />